zogar1993/jsonkraken/README.md

 ## Operating with JsonValue

-As I have already mentioned, both JsonArray and JsonObject are a JsonValue.
-JsonValues have get and set operators so that you can do the following, provided foo is a JsonValue:
+A JsonValue has get and set operators so that you can do the following, provided foo is a JsonValue:

 	foo[0] = "foo"
 	println(foo[0]) //prints: bar